MaxHalford/eaopt/README.md

 ### Running a GA

-Once you have implemented the `Genome` interface and instanciated a `GA` struct you are good to go.
+Once you have implemented the `Genome` interface and instantiated a `GA` struct you are good to go.
 You can call the `GA`'s `Enhance()` method which will apply a model once (see the [models section](#models)).
 It's your choice if you want to call `Enhance()` method multiple by using a loop or by imposing a time limit.

-At any time you have access to the `GA`'s `Best` field which is an internal represention of your genome.
+At any time you have access to the `GA`'s `Best` field which is an internal representation of your genome.
 The `Best` field itself contains a `Fitness` field and a `Genome` field respectively indicating the best obtained solution and the parameters of that solution.

 ### Models

 `gago` makes it easy to use different so called *models*.
 Simply put, a models tells the story of how a GA enhances a population of individuals through a sequence of genetic operators.
 It does so without considering whatsoever the underlying operators.
-In a nutshell, an evolution model attemps to mimic evolution in the real world. **It's extremely important to choose a good model because it is usually the highest influence on the performance of a GA**.
+In a nutshell, an evolution model attempts to mimic evolution in the real world. **It's extremely important to choose a good model because it is usually the highest influence on the performance of a GA**.

 #### Generational model